kadena-io/pact/docs/en/pact-reference.rst

 Late Binding
 ^^^^^^^^^^^^

-As of Pact 4.7, modrefs are “late-binding”, which means that the latest upgraded version of a module will be used when a module operation is invoked.
+Modrefs are “late-binding”, which means that the latest upgraded version of a module will be used when a module operation is invoked.

 Consider a modref to a module stored in the database when the module is at version 1.
 Sometime later the module is upgraded to version 2.
 The